riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 ```bash
 everai app list
 ```
-The result could be shown like this:
+The result could be shown like this, and `CREATED_AT` uses UTC time display.
 ```bash
 NAME       NAMESPACE    STATUS    WORKERS    CREATED_AT
 ---------  -----------  --------  ---------  ------------------------